flowx-ai/docs-flowx/docs/platform-deep-dive/plugins/custom-plugins/notifications-plugin/using-notifications-plugin/managing-notification-templates.md

 To configure a document template, first, you need to select some information stored in the **Body**:

 1. **Type** - could be either MAIL or SMS notifications
-2. [**Forward on Kafka**](forwarding-notifications-to-an-external-system.md) - if this box is checked, the notification is not being sent directly by the plugin to the destination, but forwarded to another adapter (this is mandatory for SMS notifications templates)
+2. [**Forward on Kafka**](forwarding-notifications-to-an-external-system.md) - if this checkbox is ticked, the notification is not being sent directly by the plugin to the destination, but forwarded to another adapter (this is mandatory for SMS notifications templates, as they require an external adapter)
 3. **Language** - choose the language for your notification template
 4. **Subject** - enter a subject